 Fix the overheating issue

 Your PlayStation console is running games which is a pretty resource-drenching and heavyweight workout for machines.
-Overheating is one of the many potential issues on consoles and unfortunately, you might be witnessing the game on your PS4 or PS5 gaming consoles.
+Overheating is one of the many potential issues on consoles, and unfortunately, you might be witnessing the game on your PS4 or PS5 gaming consoles.

 - You should place the console in a clean and cool space with ample room around it.

-- Check if all vents are clear, use a cloth to clean the surface for any dust buildup.
+- Check if all vents are clear, and use a cloth to clean the surface for any dust buildup.

 - Even if you are playing high-octane AAA titles, restrict gaming for a shorter time with intervals in-between to get the temperature back to normal.

 If you ever encounter PS4/PS5 game crashing issues, you can try rebuilding the database.
 This process scans through the system to find and fix corrupted files and errors.

 - Turn off the PlayStation (4 or 5).